-The word 'Affordable' is very vague when it comes to web design!
+The word 'Affordable' is a vague term when it comes to web design!

 Do you have a web design budget?